Targaryen Family Tree: Who's Who In House Of The Dragon

 - Sunfyre the Golden, ridden by Aegon (has not yet appeared on HOTD)

-The Greens didn’t face too much opposition from major players in King's Landing in stealing the throne, aside from characters like Lord Caswell and Lord Beesbury, both of whom died for their defiance, and Ser Harrold refusing to go to Dragonstone and murder Rhaenyra’s family.
-The people of King’s Landing cheered Aegon when he was crowned, and assuming Aemond doesn’t go rogue (beyond causing Prince Lucerys' death in their dragon confrontation in the Season 1 finale, anyway), the prince should be a valuable asset for his brother with his combat skills and Vhagar.
+The Greens didn’t face too much opposition from major players in King's Landing in stealing the throne, aside from characters like Lord Caswell and Lord Beesbury, both of whom died for their defiance, and Ser Harrold refused to go to Dragonstone and murder Rhaenyra’s family.
+The people of King’s Landing cheered Aegon when he was crowned.
+Assuming Aemond doesn’t go rogue (beyond causing Prince Lucerys' death in the Season 1 finale, anyway) after the brothel incident in the third episode of Season, the prince should be a valuable asset for his brother with his combat skills and Vhagar.

 Queen Rhaenyra, First Of Her Name (129 AC-?)